Mullion School

-Mullion School is a coeducational secondary school located in Mullion, which is on the Lizard Peninsula in Cornwall, England.
-The year groups are seven to eleven.
-Mullion school was declared closed by The Prince of Wales on 20 May 1980.
-The school's logo is the arctic tern, which has a migration pattern of 5 years as it goes from the North Pole to the South Pole - the same amount of time as it takes to go through secondary school.
-Arctic terns also disperse all over the world, like all the students do.
+Mullion School is a coeducational secondary school located in Mullion, which is on the Lizard Peninsula in Cornwall, England, UK The year groups are seven to eleven.
+Mullion school was declared open by The Prince of Wales on 20 May 1980.
+The school's logo is the arctic tern, which has a migration pattern of 5 years as it goes from the North Pole to the South Pole: the same amount of time as it takes to go through secondary school.

 Previously a foundation school and Performing Arts College administered by Cornwall Council, in June 2017 Mullion School converted to academy status.
-The school is now sponsored by Southerly Point Multi-Academy Trust.
+The school is now sponsored by Truro and Penwith Academy Trust.

 Achievements

 A 2011 Ofsted report noted 'The school has attained a number of awards including the silver Artsmark, Investors in People (Silver Award), Healthy School and Dyslexia Friendly School awards' and found it to be an 'outstanding school', the highest grading.